|Sherwood Foresters (Notts and Derby Regiment)||35838||2/5th Battalion; B Coy|

 George was born 8 September 1892 in Heage to Joseph and Clara Cooper.
 The Crich National School's admissions register for 1902 has them living at Pothouse with the name of the last school being Fritchley.
 He was raised at South Wingfield and Crich marrying Doris Burton Hoyland in 1925.
 He died in 1982.

-He became a prisoner of war at Bullecourt on 21 March 1918 and was in Bülmen Camp and Limburg Camp.
+He became a prisoner of war at Bullecourt on 21 March 1918 (the first day of the German Spring Offensive 1918) and was in Bülmen Camp and Limburg Camp.
 Both PoW records have his date of birth incorrectly recorded it should have been 'Heage 8.9.92'

 Medal Card Index